tsen-dev/avx256/OOPSIMDIntrinsics/OOPSIMDIntrinsics/README.md

 - #### ShiftLeft (variable shift)
     <ul>Perform a logical left shift on each element of the AVX256 by the amount specified by the corresponding element of the operand (i.e. <code>avx[i] = avx[i] << operand[i]</code>).<br>
     Write the result in the AVX256's data<br><br>
-    Available on 32 and 64-bit integers only
+    Available for 32 and 64-bit integers only
     </ul><br>

     - `AVX256& ShiftLeft(const T* shifts)`